EQS-CMS: Diebold Nixdorf, Incorporated: Release according to Article 50 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution

 Forward-Looking Statements

-This press release contains statements that are not historical information and are forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
+This press release contains statements that are not historical information and are forward-looking statements.
 Forward-looking statements give current expectations or forecasts of future events and are not guarantees of future performance.

 Readers are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date hereof.